 To avoid waiting, it is best to book your tickets online or take a guided tour of the Reina Sofia Museum which will allow you to make the most of your visit to one of the best museums in Madrid.
 I also recommend that you carefully check the opening hours of the Reina Sofia Museum before your visit to see if you can take advantage and eat at the Reina Sofia Museum restaurant or stop by the Reina Sofia store, as both places are worth a visit.

 6. Immerse yourself in royalty by visiting the Royal Palace

 Taking a guided tour of the Royal Palace of Madrid is like stepping back in time and placing yourself inside a period film.
 If on the outside the surroundings of the palace, located opposite the Plaza de Oriente and with the Campo del Moro and Sabatini gardens next to it (free admission to both gardens) is already majestic, the interior of the Royal Palace of Madrid keeps fairytale rooms and valuable objects.
 If you are planning a visit to the surroundings, check the opening hours of the Royal Palace and take the opportunity to see this monument.

-7. Marvel at the aqueduct of Segovia
+7. Marvel at the Segovia Aqueduct

-Visiting Segovia on an organized excursion will also take you, if you wish, to other nearby cities.
+Visiting Segovia on an organized tour will also take you, if you wish, to other nearby cities.
 In either case you can go and come back in one day and discover a medieval city with places of interest such as the aqueduct, the cathedral or the Alcazar.

 8. Discover Toledo